Israeli strikes across Gaza hit multiple homes, killing at least 58 Palestinians, medics say

 Hamas, which does not accept Israel's existence, says it is willing to hand over power to the Western-backed Palestinian Authority or a committee of political independents but will not lay down its arms until Israel ends its decades-long occupation of lands the Palestinians want for a future state.

 The European Hospital in the southern city of Rafah said it received 36 bodies after the overnight strikes, mostly women and children.
 The Nasser Hospital in Khan Younis received seven and transferred four to European, which were included in its count.
-In northern Gaza, the Indonesian Hospital said it had received 19 bodies.
+In northern Gaza, the Indonesian Hospital said it had received 19 bodies after strikes in the town of Beit Lahiya near the border.

+“It was a bloody night for the people of Beit Lahiya,” said Fares Awad, head of the Health Ministry’s emergency service in northern Gaza, adding that rescuers were still searching the rubble from homes that were hit.
+“The situation is catastrophic.”

+Beit Lahiya was heavily destroyed and largely depopulated during the first phase of the war before January's ceasefire.
+On Wednesday, an Israeli strike on a gathering of mourners killed 17 people there, according to health officials.

 No end in sight to the 17-month war